U.N. attack helicopters hit rebels in eastern Congo

 "The Rwandan army came across the border behind our troops, that's why our troops withdrew," Paluku told Reuters by telephone.

-"The (rebels) are just a few kilometers away, so of course Goma is under threat, we can't hide that," he said, adding that government troops were reorganizing at Kilimanyoka, 12 km north of the city.
+"The (rebels) are just a few kilometres away, so of course Goma is under threat, we can't hide that," he said, adding that government troops were regrouping at Kilimanyoka, 12 km north of the city.
 Rebels said they had no immediate plans to attack Goma.

-The U.N. peace keeping mission in Congo said army units had come under heavy weapons fire since early on Saturday morning, forcing civilians to flee and leading to U.N. attack helicopters being dispatched to strike rebels positions south of Kibumba.
+The U.N. peace keeping mission in Congo said army units had come under heavy weapons fire since early on Saturday morning, forcing civilians to flee.
+U.N. attack helicopters were dispatched to strike rebel positions south of Kibumba.

 "So far ten missions have been carried out by our attack helicopters," the U.N. said in a statement.
 The U.N. has a mandate to protect civilians and support government troops when they need it.